Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-event-reference.md

 #### Event Description

 The shared state event is dispatched by the event hub after a shared state is created or updated.
 The event data contains the event owner, the name of the extension to which the shared state belongs.
-Upon hearing this event, the relevant listener rergistered by the Identity extension triggers processing of Identity module's event queue.
+The Identity extension triggers processing the queued events, if any, when the Configuration's shared state is updated.

 #### Event Details